Winter is on the way out.

 Spring-Clean your eating habits.
 Today’s lifestyle often leads to some small but unhealthy eating habits.
 Making small, positive changes in even one area of your eating can create a snowball effect of positive change.
 By becoming more aware of one aspect, you will start to see ways to “clean up your act” without feeling like you have to overhaul everything all at one time.

 As my yoga teacher often says, “How do you eat an elephant?
 One bite at a time”!

 Taking the time to clear out old habits can help us feel better in a very short time.

 A few ways to do this are :

 - Slow down when you eat.
 Pay attention to the taste of the food.
 By fully noticing the flavor of each bite, you’ll enjoy your food more and likely find yourself eating less.

 - Check your ingredients.
 The more fresh food or local produce you have in your meal-planning the healthier you’ll feel and the more flavourful your meals will be.

 - Branch out.
 There are so many great online recipes these days that you never have to buy another cookbook in order to be inspired.
 Try making one new recipe each month and then allow the inspiration from that to rev up the rest of your cooking for the month.
 You may find yourself more inspired than ever in the kitchen.

-Find some additional ways that make you feel better?
+Have you found some additional ways that make you feel better?
 Post them in the comments and keep the knowledge flowing!